Add Dark Mode to our iOS PDF viewer

 is the default setting, which means an empty option set.

-You can set the allowedAppearanceModes
+You can limit the allowedAppearanceModes

-in your PDFConfiguration
+in the UI with PDFConfiguration

-let configuration = PDFConfiguration { (builder) in builder.allowedAppearanceModes = [.night] }
+let configuration = PDFConfiguration { (builder) in builder.allowedAppearanceModes = [.night]}

-PSPDFConfiguration *configuration = [PSPDFConfiguration configurationWithBuilder:^(PSPDFConfigurationBuilder *builder) { builder.allowedAppearanceModes = PSPDFAppearanceModeNight; }];
+PSPDFConfiguration *configuration = [PSPDFConfiguration configurationWithBuilder:^(PSPDFConfigurationBuilder *builder) { builder.allowedAppearanceModes = PSPDFAppearanceModeNight;}];

-Color Transformation
+Color transformation

 When applying PDFAppearanceMode.night

-from normal to night mode and for changing the document page rendering to night mode.
+There are separate steps for changing the document page rendering to night mode and converting a UIColor

-Document Rendering
+Document rendering

 UIColor